dy/piezo/docs/r&d.md

   Taking r&d issues and aligning them.

   * Don't enforce `;` everywhere.
 Recognize newline intelligently.
+    - C/Java-family has them mandatory; Also many JS folk tend to make it mandatory also.
+    - It's just simpler and more apparent to have them everywhere
+    - It's also a bit low-level-y feeling, which is rather good

   * There are 4 types available: numbers, functions, booleans, strings.
 Build around that and reinforce that.